Tesis-ORION/orion_common/orion_base/orion_ctl_micro_ros/README.md

 ## Purpose

-A demo on using two JGA25-371 DC Motors in order to subscribe to a twist topic in order to move.
-It considers the usage of the L298N driver and the lecture of the two encoder channel of both motors.
+Code using two JGA25-371 DC Motors in order to subscribe to a twist topic in order to move.
+It considers the usage of the L298N driver and the lecture of the two encoder channel of both motors, which aims to connect with a Differentil Controller with ros2_control by using topics..
+It also connects two servo motors ready for a forward command controller in ros2_control by implementing ROS 2 topics.

 This is aimed to mount a code capable for future integrations with ros2_control.